 As you can tell from the chart above, if you’re a risk averse dividend investor, Canada’s pipeline’s are a much more stable bet (although potentially with much less of an upside) over the medium- and long-term.

-Personally, I was convinced of the value of Canada’s pipelines by the private newsletter that I subscribe to called Dividend Stocks Rock.
 Mike Heroux – the man behind DSR – is a CFA and has been studying Canada’s dividend players for several decades.
-His free webinars on the value of the mid-stream pipeline companies (they’re not building any more of them) versus the mercurial nature of the oil companies themselves really made sense to me.
+His free webinars on the value of the mid-stream pipeline companies (they’re not building any more of them) versus the mercurial nature of the oil companies themselves really makes sense.
+You can read our full Dividend Stock Rocks review here.

-The Energy Stocks Reality – And Long Term Strength of Energy Dividends
+The Long Term Strength of Energy Stock Dividends

 That sets up a secular and positive trend for traditional oil and gas.
 It is an unfortunate reality.